This garage is being remodeled into a practice room for musical instruments! Let’s take a walk through…

 “Yes, they can be spaced out a longer distance to support the wall, but we intend to use two layers of drywall, which adds considerable weight.
 Anyway they are cheap and very effective in providing a isolating base for our “soundwall” of double drywall, actually a layer of Sound Deadening Board covered with sheetrock.
 A heavy layer of acoustical caulk is laid down to cement the sill to the floor.
 If the gap is too wide, use some “Backer Square” to fill the gap first.

 The drywall is 5/8″ “Firecode” gypsum board, mounted on “Hangers” (sound clips) or “resilient channels” to provide isolation.
 A thin layer of “1/8″ Super Soundproofing Mat” is applied in the airspace on one of the layers of drywall facing the dead air space, providing additional sound absorption.
-There is no “inner” , just bare studs.
+Twod be better to add natural cotton batting to reduce standing waves between bare studs.
 The outer layer of sheetrock is brought within a 1/4″ up to the ceiling and 1/4″ from the floor.
 Caulking then seals the gap.
 The corners are also sealed in the same fashion.
 Taping finishes the job, ready for paint, if desired.”

 The framing clearly showed the 6″ distance from the inner walls covered with “Sound Deadening board” and extended up to but not touching the rafters.